jyotil-raval/interview-questions/ReactJS/04 Expert Level.md

 > _Conclusion_: Time slicing is a valuable optimization technique in React, enabling better performance and responsiveness, particularly in scenarios where rendering work needs to be spread out over time to prevent blocking the main thread and ensure smooth interaction.

-#### Expert 12> Discuss strategies for optimizing the initial load time of a React application.
+#### Expert 12> Discuss strategies for optimizing the initial load time of a React application

 > _Purpose_: Optimizing the initial load time of a React application involves reducing the time it takes for the application to become usable after the user accesses the site, improving user experience and engagement.